Timothy Masters (rower): International representative rowing

 In 2019 Masters was again selected in the Australian men's sweep squad for the international representative season.
 In an effort to qualify the men's pair for the 2020 Olympics, selectors broke up the dual-world champion four into other boats and for the two World Rowing Cups in Europe, Masters was selected at bow in the Australian men's coxless four.
 Rowing with Jack Hargreaves, Nicholas Purnell and Jack O'Brien, Masters won gold medals at both the WRC II in Poznan and at WRC III in Rotterdam.
 Masters was then selected to race in the Australian men's eight at the 2019 World Rowing Championships in Linz, Austria.
 The eight were looking for a top five finish at the 2019 World Championships to qualify for the Tokyo Olympics.
 The eight placed second in their heat and fourth in the final and qualified for Tokyo 2020.
 In Tokyo the Australian men's eight placed fourth in their heat, fourth in the repechage and sixth in the Olympic A final.
 Had they repeated their repechage time of 5:25:06 they would have won the silver medal.

+In March 2023 Masters was again selected in the Australian senior men's sweep-oar squad for the 2023 international season.
+At the Rowing World Cup II in Varese Italy, Masters raced in the Australian men's eight.
+In the final after a slow start they rowed through most of the field and took second place and a silver medal.
+At 2023's RWC III in Lucerne, Masters moved from the three to the four seat in the Australian men's eight.
+In the final they rowed stroke for stroke with their fancied Great Britain rivals but then moved away at the 1000m mark and held on for an upset gold medal victory.
+For the 2023 World Rowing Championships in Belgrade Serbia, the Australian men's eight was left unchanged and Masters again raced in the four seat.
+They won their heat powering past the USA eight who had headed them at the 1000m mark.
+In the A final Australia and Great Britain traded the lead over the first 1000m, but beyond that point the result mirrored that of 2022 with Great Britain exerting dominance by the 1500m, fighting off a fast finishing Dutch eight who took silver and leaving the Australians with the bronze for the second successive year.